opendatahub-io-contrib/odh-contrib-manifests/ray/README.md

         path: ray/operator
     name: ray-operator
 ```
+You can find a minimal [KfDef here](ray-minimal-kfdef.yaml), that can be used to just install the core ODH components, along with everything you'll need to use KubeRay.

-### Confirm the operator is running:
+## Confirm the operator is running:

-Once ODH is installed, you can confirm the KubeRay operator deployed correctly with `oc get pods -n ray-system`.
+Once installed, you can confirm the KubeRay operator has been deployed correctly with `oc get pods -n ray-system`.

 ```